The-OpenROAD-Project-Attic/ioPlacer/README.md

 ### Run a single placement

-Your command line to run IO Placement should look like this.
+Your command line to run ioPlacer should look like this.

 ````